The History of Rock Music: 1976-1989New Wave, Punk-rock, Hardcore

 Cheba Fadela was the first Algerian pop-rai queen, enjoying unsurpassed popularity with hits such as Ana Ma H'Lali Ennoun (1979) and N'Sel Fik (1983), which are fully westernized (even synthesizers).

 A typical French-style maudit and Bohemian artist, Cheb Khaled (1) took the sound of the Algerian revolution and transposed it into the punk era.
-Rai became the voice of the poor and the oppressed, and, in the years of the Civil War, the voice of the anti-fundamentalist westernized youth, as documented by the slick synthesized production of Kutche (1989).
+Rai became the voice of the poor and the oppressed, and, in the years of the Civil War, the voice of the anti-fundamentalist westernized youth, as documented by the slick synthesized production of Kutche (nov 1987/jan 1988 - ?
+1988).

 Mali is the land of the griots (the French word for the native word "jeli"), the bards of the Sahara who accompany themselves with the kora harp, the balafon xylophone and the ngoni lute, descendants of a century-old tradition.
 Mali, or, better, the swamps of the Niger river, might also be the homeland of the blues.
 Traditionally musicians come only from some families: the job of musician is hereditary.

-With the album Ali Farka Toure (1988), Mali's blues guitarist Ali Farka Toure (1) carved a niche in the territory of Taj Mahal and Ry Cooder, but then returned to his roots with the elegant Savane (2006).
+With the album Ali Farka Toure (oct 1987 - ?
+1988), Mali's blues guitarist Ali Farka Toure (1) carved a niche in the territory of Taj Mahal and Ry Cooder, but then returned to his roots with the elegant Savane (early 2006 - jul 2006).

-Powerful vocalist Kandia Kouyate, a sort of Aretha Franklin of Mali, was first immortalized in the 1980s on Kandia Kouyate & the Ensemble Instrumental.
+Powerful vocalist Kandia Kouyate, a sort of Aretha Franklin of Mali, was first immortalized on Kandia Kouyate & the Ensemble Instrumental (? ? - ?
+1983).
 On Kita Kan (? ? - ?
 1999) she alternates between the western orchestra, the rock combo and the African folk ensemble, whereas Biriko (? ? - jul 2002) is a traditional, acoustic effort.

-Senegal vocalist Youssou N'Dour (3) became a teenage sensation with the band Etoile De Dakar, whose Xalis (1979) established mbalax (Cuban music performed with western instruments and augmented with African polyrhythms) as a major form of dance music.
-The formidable Immigres (1985) proved what kind of force of nature N'Dour's ensemble was, especially when coupled with the Middle-eastern inflection of his tenor.
+Senegal vocalist Youssou N'Dour (3) became a teenage sensation with the band Etoile De Dakar, whose Xalis (?
+1978 - ?
+1979) established mbalax (Cuban music performed with western instruments and augmented with African polyrhythms) as a major form of dance music.
+The formidable Immigrés (?
+1983 - ?
+1985) proved what kind of force of nature N'Dour's ensemble was, especially when coupled with the Middle-eastern inflection of his tenor.
 The stylistic Babel of Set (? ? - ?
 1990) was perhaps his most emotional and most intricate statement.

 Ethiopia, one of the world's most ancient nations, was virtually obliterated (both as a people and as a culture) by the communist dictatorship of Mengitsu between 1974 and 1991.
 The Ethiopian music that was recorded between 1969 and 1978 was unknown in the rest of the world until the late 1990s.
 Indeed, the Ethiopian scene of the 1960s was one of the most lively scenes in the world.
 The country that will later be identified with chronic famine was actually experienced a moderate boom.
 The soundtrack of that boom was played by countless swing bands in countless night clubs.
 The censorship and persecution of the 1970s scientifically destroed that scene, and the massive economic collapse that followed Mengitsu's communist reforms sent the few survivors into exile.
 In 1978, Mengitsu officially banned all vinyl recordings of music, and Ethiopian music went into hibernation until the 1990s.

-Ethiopian virtuoso vocalist Mahmoud Ahmed, accompanied by the jazzy Ibex Band, penned a form of dance-pop that drew from both African, western and Middle-eastern sources on Ere Mela Mela (1986), that compiled some of his hits from 1975-78.
+Ethiopian virtuoso vocalist Mahmoud Ahmed, accompanied by the jazzy Ibex Band, penned a form of dance-pop that drew from both African, western and Middle-eastern sources on Ere Mela Mela (?
+1975/?
+1978 - ?
+1986), that compiled some of his hits.

-Congolese keyboardist and musicologist Ray Lema Ansi Nzinga relocated to France, where he achieved the rumba, rock, funk and reggae fusion of Kinshasa- Washington DC-Paris (1983).
-His adult phase was instead devoted to merging African rhythm and western classical harmony, particularly on introspective albums of piano music such as Tout Partout (1994).
+Congolese keyboardist and musicologist Ray Lema Ansi Nzinga relocated to France, where he achieved the rumba, rock, funk and reggae fusion of Kinshasa- Washington DC-Paris (fall 1983 - dec 1983).
+His adult phase was instead devoted to merging African rhythm and western classical harmony, particularly on introspective albums of piano music such as Tout Partout (?
+1994 - nov 1995).

 Zimbabwe's jit music is a percussive dancefloor style that weds Shona melodies, thumb piano, and guitar-driven rhythm'n'blues, something halfway between Zaire's soukous, Ghana's highlife, and South Africa's mbaqanga.

-Lebanese oud virtuoso Rabih Abou-Khalil (1) combined jazz improvisation and his Middle-eastern folk traditions (intricate rhythms, ornate melodies) on albums such as Between Dusk and Dawn (1987).
+Lebanese oud virtuoso Rabih Abou-Khalil (1) combined jazz improvisation and his Middle-eastern folk traditions (intricate rhythms, ornate melodies) on albums such as Between Dusk And Dawn (?
+1985 - ?
+1987).

-Yemeni-Israeli vocalist Ofra Haza became a star by singing traditional Jewish psalms arranged for the disco by state-of-the-art producers on Yemenite Songs (1987).
+Yemeni-Israeli vocalist Ofra Haza became a star by singing traditional Jewish psalms arranged for the disco by state-of-the-art producers on Yemenite Songs (aug/sep 1984 - dec 1984).